 Why it failed: Customers who received the first units of the Tiko printer reported that the print quality was low.
 It seems that Tiko’s focus on its unibody design forced them to use unreliable custom components to build the printer, and they didn’t work as well as other tried-and-true 3D printer components of the time.

-The Tiko printer also cost too much to make compared to what the company was selling it for, and Tike quickly ran out of money after the first units were shipped.
+The Tiko printer also cost too much to make compared to what the company was selling it for, and Tiko quickly ran out of money after the first units were shipped.

-What ZNAPS was: ZNAPS was a magnetic cable adapter designed to fit a wide variety of mobile devices and cable types, including lightning cable (iPhone) and micro-USB cable (Android).
+What ZNAPS was: ZNAPS was a magnetic cable adapter designed to fit various mobile devices and cable types, including lightning cables (iPhone) and micro-USB cables (Android).

 Why it failed: Despite the affordable $9 price tag, which attracted more than 70,000 backers, ZNAPS failed because of unethical campaign promoters.
 They kept pushing back the shipment dates, eventually disappearing altogether without shipping out one unit.

-What CST-01 was: The CST-01 Kickstarter campaign was launched for an incredibly thin — 0.8 mm, to be exact — flexible wrist watch.
-It had an electronic display housed in a single piece of stainless steel, which wrapped around the wearer’s wrist like a flexible bracelet.
+What CST-01 was: The CST-01 Kickstarter campaign was launched for an incredibly thin 0.8 mm flexible wristwatch.
+It had an electronic display housed in a single piece of stainless steel wrapped around the wearer’s wrist like a flexible bracelet.